 Control self-assessment should only be performed down to the level that risk assessments have been conducted.
 Business processes should be sufficiently discrete and defined, and the risks, controls and tasks should all be recorded in the information system.

 It is important not to try and get everyone doing control self-assessments at once.
 It is better to take time and plan, concentrating on one function or business area at a time.
 Once people are familiar with the control self-assessment process, it can be extended to other areas and functions.

 It is often very useful to create and monitor key performance indicators for the implementation of a control self-assessment plan.
 Simple KPIs might include:

 - The number of control self-assessments conducted by each manager

 - The number of improvement tasks generated in each control self-assessment.

 Senior managers should ask for reports on completed control self-assessments and the associated KPIs should be reviewed frequently at management meetings.

-Developing a control assurance program, including regular planned control self-assessments, will be discussed in more detail in a later Broadleaf tutorial.
+Developing a control assurance program, including regular planned control self-assessments, is discussed in more detail in another Broadleaf tutorial available here.